 She calls Tahini Baby “accidentally vegetarian,” a cookbook of inventive and bright recipes that just happen to exclude animal protein.
-Grinshpan herself isn’t a vegetarian but growing up with an Israeli family meant tahini was present as a protein source outside of meats in halva, laffa, and shawarma.
+Grinshpan herself isn’t a vegetarian but growing up with an Israeli family meant tahini was always present as a protein source.
+Though the meat in shawarma and laffa is delicious, she came to realize that tahini could stand on its own.

 Eden Grinshpan Shares Her Tahini Tips from Tahini Baby